Quick Links

 Reading - Our reading focus will be inference and prediction

-R.E. - Our focus this half term is Judaism.
-Our enquiry question will be 'Who is Jewish and how do they live?'.
+R.E. - Our focus this half term is Sacred Places.
+Our enquiry question will be 'What makes some places sacred to believers?'.
+We will specifically look at Christianity and Judaism to answer this question.

-Computing - Our focus this half term will be programming.
-We will look at algorithms and Bee Bots.
+Computing - Our focus this half term will be Creating Media with a focus of 'Digital Imagery'.

-P.E. - Our PE focus on a Monday will be Yoga and on a Friday it will be sending & receiving & reaction response.
+P.E. - Our PE focus on a Monday will be Sports Day preparation and then Yoga.
+On a Friday it will be ball chasing & fieldwork.

-French - In French we will revisit some songs and emotions.
+French - In French we will be look at games and songs.

 British Values - We will recap the 4 British Values (individual liberty, democracy, rule of law, mutual respect & tolerance).
 We will do this through stories.